web-infra-dev/midscene/apps/site/docs/en/prompting-tips.md

 Since AI has the nature of heuristic, the purpose of prompt tuning should be to obtain stable responses from the AI model across runs.
 In most cases, to expect a consistent response from LLM by using a good prompt is entirely feasible.

-## Detailed descriptions and samples are welcome
+## Use detailed descriptions and samples

 Detailed descriptions and examples are always welcome.